ThePJB/ca-toy/README.md

  * 'gef' is a made up name for the SDL wrapper
  * CA's are pretty modular, they are in the rules subdirectory, they have to satisfy the rule 'interface' from application.h
  * the rules array in application.c is where they are registered.
 Should this be a member of application? maybe

+ ## Todos
+  * plotting populations over time would be nice (since PP is described by some kind of differential equaiton thing which has like sinusoidal or constant or exponential solutions)